faizmokhtar/faizmokhtar.com/content/posts/lldb-context.md

 3. And finally, Xcode will always use Objective-C as the default context.
 Meaning if you pause the program execution without using breakpoint, you'll have to use Objective-C syntax.

 That's it.
-Hopefully this will helps a little bit when you are debugging a project that have a mixture of both Swift and Objective-C codes. ✌️
+Hopefully this tips will helps you a little bit when debugging a project that have a mixture of both Swift and Objective-C codes. ✌️